tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

     ![In Application Insights create requests query.](media/telemetry-03.png 'Create Requests Query')

 7. Look at the results displayed.
 Application Insights is tracing all requests made to your model.
 Sometimes, a couple of minutes are needed for the telemetry information to propagate.
 If there are no results displayed, wait a minute, call again your model, and click **Run** to re-execute the Application Insights query.

+*Note that if you do not see telemetry information after selecting **Run** to re-execute the Application insights query.
+Please rerun the last cell in the `Model Telemetry` notebook few more times to generate more data.
+Then select **Run** on this page to re-execute the Application insights query.*

     ![In Application Insights observe requests query results.](media/telemetry-04.png 'Requests Query Results')